CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

 and replaces them with actual tags.

 Similarly to superscripts/subscripts, you can't copy a Word document with equations into Dreamweaver and have the equations formatted properly (assuming you want them formatted as mathml).
 Since you need to actually copy the equations one-by-one to have them written out as mathml instead of the default linear format, this is best done with a macro, which can be found [here](https://github.com/CommWebTeam/vba/blob/main/ReplaceMathML.vb).
 The linked macro replaces equations with their mathml code, which this tool then fixes the tags of once the Word document is pasted into Dreamweaver.

+# Adding checks

+The steps to add a check that follows the tool's current formatting/organization are as follows:

+1. In dw_paste_format.html: Add the new check into the form where the other checks are located.
+Different groups of checks are separated by two &lt;br/> instead of one; put the check in whichever group you think makes the most sense.
+2. In dw_paste_format_helpers.js:
+    - In format_file(), create an if statement for the new check, positioned at the same place as where you put it in the HTML document.
+For the sake of consistency, put the logic for the check in a helper function even if it's only one line.
+    - Create the helper function below format_file(), positioned at the same place as where you put it in the HTML document.
+3. In README.md (this file): Add a description of the new check in the first section, positioned at the same place as where you put it in the HTML document.
+(The blank lines between groups of checks are for clarity in the editor and won't affect the actual document's appearance).
+4. In sample_page.html: Add some text that tests the new check.